meeshkan/meeshkan-client/README.md

 Meeshkan agent is a daemonized process running in the background.
 Agent is responsible for scheduling _jobs_ (Python scripts) and interacting with them.
 Agent is responsible for, e.g.,
 1. sending job notifications so that you know how your jobs are doing, and
 2. listening to instructions from the server.
-If you remotely executed the command to, for example, stop a job, agent gets the instruction to stop the job from the server and stops the job.
+If you remotely execute the command to, for example, stop a job, agent gets the instruction to stop the job from the server and stops the job.

 Meeshkan agent is managed using the
 [command-line interface (CLI)](#command-line-interface).

 ### [Meeshkan Python library](#usage-as-python-library)
-Meeshkan Python library imported with `import meeshkan` in scripts is used to control the notifications you get.
+Meeshkan Python library imported with `import meeshkan` is used in scripts to control the notifications you get.
 For example, by including a command such as
 ```python
 import meeshkan
 meeshkan.report_scalar("Train loss", loss)
 ```
-in your Python script you specify that notifications you get should contain the current value for `loss`.
+in your Python script you specify that notifications you get should contain the value for `loss`.
-Similarly, `meeshkan.add_condition` can be used to send notifications for any events.
+Similarly, `meeshkan.add_condition` can be used to send notifications for arbitrary events.

 Note that using `meeshkan` in your Python scripts is optional (though recommended).
-If you do not specify reported scalars, you will only get notifications for started and finished jobs.
+If you do not specify reported scalars, you will only get notifications for when jobs start or finish.

 ## Quick start
 We recommend running all command-line commands below in a [Python virtual environment](https://virtualenv.pypa.io/en/latest/).